madsciencecoder/shticker-book-rewritten/README.md

 ### Linux Packages

 I have created packages through OpenSuse's OBS for the most popular distributions.
-There are currently packages for OpenSuse 42.1 and Tumbleweed, Fedora 22 and 23, Debian 8, and Ubuntu 15.04 and 15.10.
+There are currently packages for OpenSuse 42.1 and Tumbleweed, Fedora 22 and 23, Debian 8, and Ubuntu 15.04, 15.10, and 16.04 LTS.

 You can get the packages at https://software.opensuse.org/download.html?project=home%3Amadsciencecoder%3Ashticker-book-rewritten&package=shticker-book-rewritten.
 Just click your distribution and follow the instructions for your version.